What is BrushSync that Philips Sonicare offer?

 Although BrushSync is the overarching name for this technology, not all brushes have both features.

-Sonicare are generally quite specific as to whether it has 1 or 2 BrushSync features.
+Sonicare is generally quite specific as to whether it has 1 or 2 BrushSync features.

 To date, the implementation has been such, that if the toothbrush has 1 x BrushSync feature, then it is the brush head replacement reminder system only.